9 things to do if parents dislike your partner

 - Find other family members who might support your decision.
 Differing opinions from within the family could make your parents think deeper about their views.

-- Try family counselling.
-Expert help from a counsellor can help resolve even the most complicated of issues.
+- Try family counseling.
+Expert help from a counselor can help resolve even the most complicated of issues.

 Of course, this approach won’t always work.
 We think it’s always best to talk, but sometimes it’s not possible to negotiate with your family, especially in conservative settings.
-If you need help and advice, don’t shy away from contacting these services:
+If you need help and advice, don’t shy away from seeking professional counseling services.

 *We currently list Kenyan help only.
 This will change in the future.